 Add the potatoes, bouillon cube, and bay leaf and bring back to a boil.
 Reduce the heat to medium and simmer until the vegetables are tender.

 In a large skillet, melt the butter and sauté the sorrel for 10 minutes.

 Transfer to the soup and bring to a boil.
 Reduce the heat and remove the bay leaf.

 In a heatproof bowl or measuring cup, use a fork to blend the sour cream with the flour.

 Temper by adding a few ladles of hot soup, whisking constantly until smooth.

 Transfer tempered sour cream-flour mixture to the soup pot, stir well.
 Season with salt and pepper.

 Simmer until thickened and just under the boiling point.
 Taste and adjust the seasonings.

-Portion the soup into heated bowls and garnish with chopped dill or parsley and egg quarters.
+Portion the soup into heated bowls and garnish with chopped dill or parsley and hard boiled egg quarters.